The first question which most people ask is

 I tried to avoid getting digital for as long as possible because the wife spent far too long watching TV even when there were only five channels.

-Let`s face it, she should be giving me more attention.
+Let`s face it, she should be giving me more attention (well perhaps not too much talking).

 And doing more housework, obviously.